-Categories: A ✓ Roadway Capacity Preservation A ✔ Bike & Ped A ✔ Transit A ✓ Other 35.
+Categories: A √ Roadway Capacity Preservation A ✓ Bike & Ped A ✓ Transit A ✓ Other 36.
 Emission Reduction.
 For vehicle purchases or retrofits, provide specifications such as year, vehicle type, and average annual mileage of vehicles to be replaced and any characteristics of the new vehicles that will result in additional emission reductions.
-(For the Major, Minor and Bike & Ped categories, MORPC will estimate emission reductions using the regional travel demand model or other methods as appropriate.)
-See related d attachment
+(For the Major, Minor and Bike & Ped categories, MORPC will estimate emission reductions using the regional travel demand model or other methods as appropriate.) ☐ See related attachment

-B ✔ Roadway B√ B ✓ Bike & - ( Categories: Capacity Preservation Ped B ✔ Transit Other 36.
+B √ Roadway В✓ B ✓ Bike & Categories: Capacity Preservation Ped B √ Transit Other 37.
 Addressing Sensitive Land Issues.
 Based on project location information provided in the Screening Application, the following sensitive lands have the potential to be impacted by the project: [List of sensitive lands.]
 Provide information addressing how the project impacts each of these sensitive lands.
 Projects that do not impact sensitive lands or will go beyond NEPA requirements will score better.
-See related attachment

-Categories: B ✓ Roadway Capacity B ✓ Preservation B ✓ Bike & Ped B ✔ Transit B ✓ Other 37.
-Water Runoff Quality & Quantity.
-Describe a current significant water runoff quality or quantity problem in the project area that will be resolved as a result of the project and complying with NEPA requirements.
-If there is no current significant water runoff quality or quantity problem, describe aspects of the project that will improve water runoff quality or quantity that will go beyond NEPA requirements.
-Projects which address problems or go beyond NEPA requirements will score better.
-See related attachment
+See related attachment Categories: B √ Roadway Capacity B √ Preservation B ✓ Bike & Ped B ✓ Transit B ✓ Other problem in requireme aspects of noff Quality & Quantity.
+In the project area that will be noted in the project that will improve the project that will improvents.
+Projects which address pe resolved as a res ignificant water runc ve water runoff qual ult of the project a off quality or quanti ity or quantity that nd complying w ty problem, des will go beyond l ith NÉPA scribe NEPA ☐ See related l attachment Categories: B √ Roadway Capacity B √ Preservation B √ Bike & Ped B ✓ Transit B ✓ Other 39.
+Vegetation and Habitat Restoration: Describe a current significant vegetation or habitat problem in the project area that will be resolved as a result of the project and complying with NEPA requirements.
+If there is no current significant vegetation or habitat problem, describe aspects of the project that will improve vegetation or habitat restoration above and beyond NEPA requirements.
+Projects that address problems or go beyond NEPA requirements will score better.
+See related attachment Categories: B ✓ Roadway Capacity B √ Preservation B ✓ Bike & Ped B ✓ Transit B ✓ Other 40.

-Categories: B ✓ Roadway Capacity B ✓ Preservation B ✔ Bike & Ped B ✔ Transit B ✓ Other the projec If there is improve v n and Habitat Restoratio t area that will be resolved no current significant vege egetation or habitat restora roblems or go beyond NEF d attachment as a result of the pr tation or habitat pro tion above and bey roject and complyir blem, describe asp ond NEPA require ng with NEPA re pects of the proj equirements. ect that will

-B ✔ Roadway B√ B ✔ Bike & Categories: Capacity Preservation Ped B ✔ Transit B 🗸 Other 39.
 Other Extraordinary Aspects Related to Natural Resources.
 Provide a statement about the project's impact on the natural habitat.
 With regard to projects in the "Other" category, this includes rationale on how project would further this goal especially in regard to any of the criteria listed for this goal in the Policies.
-See related d attachment
+See related attachment